CAUL Awards 2024

 As the Senior Manager of Indigenous Programs at Deakin Library, Tui has also been instrumental in transforming library practices to honour cultural protocols and create inclusive spaces for Indigenous voices.
 However, Tui's impact extends far beyond her work at Deakin Library; she is an active thought leader in both the library and information and higher education sectors.
 Tui is consistently sought out to contribute to professional fora.
 In 2024 alone, Tui delivered a range of keynote speeches, including at Kummargi Yulendji 2024, where she shared insights on embedding Indigenous knowledge into university systems.
 Additionally, she has contributed to critical discussions at conferences like VALA 2024, AIATSIS Summit 2024, ALIA Conference 2024, and the World Health Summit, advocating for the representation and protection of Indigenous knowledge.

-Further evidence of her important national leadership role is Tui's involvement in a range of national advisory groups, including ALIA's Expert Advisory Group and the Attorney General's Copyright and AI Reference Group.
+Tui's involvement in a range of national advisory groups, including ALIA's Expert Advisory Group and the Attorney General's Copyright and AI Reference Group, is further evidence of her important national leadership role.
 Through these engagements, Tui is a powerful advocate for Indigenous Cultural and Intellectual Property (ICIP) rights, digital sovereignty, and reparative practices, and ensures that Indigenous rights are prioritised in policy development and emerging technologies.

 Her visionary leadership continues to shape and inspire the sector.